Skip to main content

 The targeting page

-On the Targeting page, you'll find a range of options to customize and control the behavior of your flags:
+On the Targeting page, you will find a range of options to customize and control the behavior of your flags:

 • Switch Button: Use the switch button to turn ON or OFF the targeting configuration for your feature flag.
 This allows you to activate or deactivate the targeting rules you have defined.